Emerging translators

 For information on our emerging translators programme, please contact Florence Widmer. florence.widmer@looren.net

-Translation House Looren’s emerging translators programme is supported by the Swiss arts council Pro Helvetia and the Max Geilinger Foundation, and is a collaboration with the Centre de traduction littéraire in Lausanne, the universities of Basel, Geneva and Zürich, and the Casa della letteratura in Lugano.
+Translation House Looren’s emerging translators programme is supported by the Swiss arts council Pro Helvetia and the Max Geilinger Foundation, and is a collaboration with the universities of Geneva and Zürich and the Centre de traduction littéraire in Lausanne, which offers specialist training for literary translation (Programme de spécialisation de traduction littéraire).